Welcome to RANT Community the new home of RANT Events

 If we are processing your data on the basis of RANT Events Ltd.’s legitimate interests, you can object to such processing; unless a legitimate and irrefutable reason (e.g. legal obligation) for the processing can then be provided that supersedes your rights as the data subject, such processing must stop.

 Lodging a Complaint

 If you do not believe your personal data has been processed legally, or that we have not satisfied the criteria of any of your rights as a data subject, you have the right to lodge a formal complaint.
-In the first instance you should inform RANT Events Ltd.’s Data Protection Officer, Ryan Farmer of the issue(s) by contacting them on email@example.com.
+In the first instance, you should inform RANT Events Ltd.’s Data Protection Officer, Chris Batten of the issue(s) by contacting them on email@example.com.